-We conduct 3 hardware runs for each approach on the aligned and staggered terrains.
 We observe that the Heuristic approach is not able to successfully navigate any of the terrains.
-This is because the robot needs to speed up when stepping over gaps due to the large size of our gaps.
-Since the Heuristic baseline only changes the footstep position but maintains a constant CoM height, it easily destabilized when walking over large gaps.
+This is because the robot needs to speed up or slow down depending on the size of the gaps.
+Since the Heuristic baseline only changes the footstep position but maintains a constant CoM velocity, it is easily destabilized when walking over large gaps.
 The second baseline which uses the gait library is able to cross the aligned terrain in 1 trial, but fails on the staggered terrain.
 The Jacobian linearized model does not regulate the CoM velocities and orientations well in our experiments, causing the robot to go unstable.
 The instability is caused more in the lateral direction pointing towards foot placement feedback going unstable due to lateral and roll angular velocities.
 The failure mode in the staggered experiment for the GVMPC is due to the stance foot slipping at the edge of the terrain.

 Additionally, we conduct two runs of experiments on the random terrain, which is significantly more complicated and needs precise foot placement, and CoM position and orientation planning.
 Our approach is able to navigate this terrain in $2/2$ experiments.
 These experiments demonstrate that our proposed Geometric MPC is able to robustly stabilize the robot from a larger set of states around a desired trajectory.